Congenital Tremor (Myoclonia Congenita)

 Mode of transmission

 Cerebellar hypoplasia (reduction in size) is present at post-mortem examination in all three conditions.
 Laboratory confirmation is necessary and swine fever virus or antibody to it confirms AI.
-Circovirus type II may be present in AII and the microscopic findings should distinguish AV.
+APPV may be present in AII and the microscopic findings should distinguish AV.

 Treatment and prevention